-Kathrin Obst, DG Move: That figure just says the main business of railway companies today is taking commuters to work and domestic business travellers from A to B and the main focus of rail companies today is not yet international travel.
+Kathrin Obst, DG Move: That figure just says the main business of railway companies today is taking commuters to work and domestic business travelers from A to B and the main focus of rail companies today is not yet international travel.
 It doesn’t mean that there’s a lack of performance on the rail side.
 It means that we would like to strengthen it.
-We would like people who travel internationally to look at the rail as the default option: we are working with the Member States to make sure the legal framework is working, and we are encountering obstacles there.
-There are technical problems with interoperability.
+We would like people who travel internationally to look at rail as the default option: we are working with the Member States to make sure the legal framework is working, and we are encountering obstacles there.
+For example, technical problems with interoperability.
 Then there is the problem of taking rolling stock from one country to another.
-Harmonizing signalling systems, for example, is an important element: We are rolling out a signalling system called ERTMS that will make that easier.
+Harmonizing signaling systems is an important element: We are rolling out a signaling system called ERTMS that will make that easier.
 We’ve proposed a strengthened infrastructure network for rail.
 So together with the action plan, we presented the trans-European Transport Networks Regulation, which gives a blueprint of what the infrastructure in Europe should look like.

 Matthew Parsons, Skift: Interesting to hear a lot about the infrastructure and ticketing.
 Jeremie, from your perspective, what did you make of the action plan?